 6. Set Aside 30% For The Taxman

-Though most people know they will need to pay business taxes, few first-time entrepreneurs actually prepare for taxes in advance.
+Though most people know they must pay business taxes, few first-time entrepreneurs prepare for taxes in advance.

-The problem is, when tax time rolls around, some business owners find they don’t have enough cash on hand to cover what they owe.
+The problem is that when tax time rolls around, some business owners don’t have enough cash to cover what they owe.

-Therefore, one of the best cash flow management strategies is to set aside money for all of the business taxes you’re obliged to pay—federal and otherwise—throughout the year.
+Therefore, one of the best cash flow management strategies is to set aside money for all the business taxes you must pay — federal and otherwise — throughout the year.

-As a general rule of thumb, you should be setting aside approximately 30% of what you earn to cover both federal and state taxes.
+As a general rule of thumb, you should set aside approximately 30% of what you earn to cover federal and state taxes.

 How you set aside this money is also important for bookkeeping purposes and will depend on what kind of business you’re running.